usethesource/rascal/src/org/rascalmpl/courses/RascalConcepts/EquationSolving/EquationSolving.md

 satisfy and how potential solutions can be generated.
 The actual solution (if any) is found by enumerating solutions and testing their compliance with the constraints.

-Rascal provides a link:/Rascal#Statements-Solve[Solve] statement that helps writing constraint solvers.
+Rascal provides a [Solve]((Rascal:Statements-Solve)) statement that helps writing constraint solvers.

 .Examples
 A typical example is data flow analysis where the propagation of values through a program can be described by a set of equations.